libsv/go-bt/bscript/interpreter/README.md

 ## Bitcoin Scripts

-Bitcoinsv provides a stack-based, FORTH-like language for the scripts in the bitcoin transactions.
+Bitcoin provides a stack-based, FORTH-like language for the scripts in the bitcoin transactions.
 This language is not turing complete although it is still fairly powerful.
 A description of the language can be found at https://wiki.bitcoinsv.io/index.php/Script